Eight Forest Lane

 • Walnuts – salads need texture and that is where the walnuts come in.
 You can toast them if you want, but often I just leave them raw.

 • Bread – this salad sits on a sturdy foundation of a char-grilled slice of bread.
 The flavour from the char goes through the salad and gives it that little extra while the bread itself makes it feel a little less like a salad and more like an open sandwich.
+I love to use a sourdough but any bread will work!

 • Dressing – a little olive oil, red wine vinegar and honey come together to tie together all the flavours and bring this salad to life.
+The sweetness from the honey is next level so don’t skip!

 This is one of the easiest recipes on my blog.
 It’s the kind that you throw everything into a bowl and mix together.
 The only speciality equipment that I would recommend is a griddle pan or BBQ plate to get that char on the bread as it adds so much flavour to the final product.
 If that’s not possible though, toasting it in a normal frying pan will work as well.